Genivia/ugrep/README.md

 When selecting the XML components with option `-Oxml` in docx, xlsx, and pptx documents, we should also specify `-Odocx,xlsx,pptx` to search these type of files, otherwise these files will be ignored.

+To recurssively search X509 certificate files for lines with `Not After` (e.g. to find expired certificates), using `openssl` as a filter:

+    ugrep -r 'Not After' -Ocer,der,pem --filter='pem:openssl x509 -text,cer,crt,der:openssl x509 -text -inform der'

+Note that `openssl` warning messages are displayed on standard error.
+If a file cannot be converted it is probably in a different format.
+This can be resolved by writing a shell script that executes `openssl` with options based on the file content.
+Then use the script with `--filter`.

 <a name="binary"/>